ihayhurst/TurgidLemonMeander/README.md

 # Weather-Report
-A follow-up project of [temp-report](https://github.com/stuarthayhurst/temp-report), using a Raspberry Pi and BME280 sensor to monitor temperature, humidity and barometric pressure, then graph it on a flask based website.
+A follow-up project of [temp-report](https://github.com/stuarthayhurst/temp-report),using a Raspberry Pi and BME280 sensor to monitor temperature, humidity and barometric pressure.
+Data is logged continuously and visualised via a Flask-based website, with interactive navigation of historical readings.
- - Using Docker enables us to scrap the messy install script with numerous tmux sessions, and start the logging in a container that starts with the system

 Containers:
  - flask: python 3.11 flask website using uWSGI on port 8080